 Before starting the mortgage process, review your financial situation.
 Lenders will check:

-A common challenge is having a low credit score which can affect your mortgage approval.
+A common challenge is having a low credit score which can affect your chance of mortgage approval.
 Improve it by reducing debt, making timely payments and avoiding new credit applications before applying.

-A mortgage broker, such as Stuart Brown, can assess your eligibility and suggest suitable mortgage options.
+An Independent mortgage broker, such as Stuart Brown, can assess your eligibility and suggest suitable mortgage options.
+We can do so whilst looking at many different lenders in a single appointment.
+This will save you time and also minimise unnecessary credit checks.

 Step 2: Get a Mortgage Agreement in Principle

-A point to remember is that a MIP usually lasts between 60 to 90 days so you may need to renew if house hunting takes longer.
+A point to remember is that an AIP usually lasts between 60 to 90 days so you may need to renew if house hunting takes longer.

 A failed AIP can result from errors in your credit file or affordability issues.
-Before applying, check your credit report and ensure your income details are correct.
+Before applying, check your credit report and ensure your details are correct.
+The credit file typically shows whether you are on the electoral roll, what credit you have and how it has been conducted.
+Obviously we can guide you through this process so feel free to contact us.

 Step 3: Find Your Ideal Mortgage